Forex Risks - Common Risk Factors in Currency Markets

 customer funds secure.
 It is important for all individual traders to thoroughly check out companies before sending any funds for

 trading.
-It is fairly easy to check out the companies you are considering by visiting the authorities' websites: The CFTC's website is
+It is fairly easy to check out the companies you are considering by visiting the authorities' websites:

-are happy to answer inquiries from customers and often post notices pertaining to security of funds on their website.
+Most companies are happy to answer inquiries from customers and often post notices pertaining to security of funds on their website.
 It should be

 noted, however, that minimum capital requirements for Futures Commission Merchants ("FCMs") registered with the CFTC are much less than

 those of banks, and under present CFTC regulations and NFA rules, protections related to the segregation of customer funds for

 regulated futures accounts do not extend fully to funds deposited to collateralize off-exchange currency trading.
 For these and other